The South Carolina Libertarian Party organizes at the county level per SC Code of Laws, Title 7, Chapter 9, Sections 7-9-70 and 7-9-80.

-The process for organizing at the county level, given by the laws cited above, is detailed in Rule 5, Section 3, of the Rules of the South Carolina Libertarian Party (formerly known as the SCLP Bylaws) and is outlined here for your convenience:
+The process for organizing at the county level, given by the laws cited above, is detailed in Rule 5, Section 3, of the Rules of the South Carolina Libertarian Party and is outlined here for your convenience:

-- County chair calls the convention to order.
+- Existing county chair (if any) calls the convention to order.

 - Those present elect:

 - A temporary convention president, to preside over the first portion of the meeting,